Automation and business processes

 States you may see

-• a protective check blocked the operation with a clear message;
+- a protective check blocked the operation and listed every unmet condition;

 Good practices

-• Make protective-check messages clear: what to fix, not just "not allowed."
+- Make protective-check messages clear: what to fix, not just "not allowed", and remember they may appear as a list alongside others.

 Common mistakes